akraino-edge-stack/sdt/deploy/playbook/README.md

           ip: 192.168.2.14
 ```

-Add IP addresses to the hosts file for each edge node as shown above.
+Add IP addresses to the hosts file for cicd, build and edge nodes as shown above.
-These will be added to the master node's `/etc/hosts` file by the master
+These will be added to the deploy node's `/etc/hosts` file by the setup deploy
-install script (if they are not already present).
+script (if they are not already present).
 Also, set the master
 IP address appropriately in the file `deploy/playbook/group_vars/all`.

 ```